Xintiandi

 Xin Tian Di is divided into two parts: the South Block and the North Block.

-The designers took a part of these Shikumen households and improved them, creating two ordinary blocks.
+The designers took part in these Shikumen households and improved them, creating two ordinary blocks.
 These buildings are filled with cafes, hotels, shops, bars and inns.
-However on the southern side is a large new building that is full of well-known brand-named shops, good cafes (Din Tai Fung and Crystal Jade have openings on the next floor) and a movie cinema on the 3rd floor that shows movies in English language.
+However on the southern side is a large new building that is full of well-known brand-named shops, good cafes (Din Tai Fung and Crystal Jade have openings on the next floor), and a movie cinema on the 3rd floor that shows movies in English language.

 Eat